spytheman/veditline/README.md

 internally, in order to be able to go to compilation errors, but their command line options for specifying the line number are different for seemingly no good reason.

-`vedit` is a small wrapper for other text editors, that intends to standardize on the file:line:column syntax.
+`veditline` is a small wrapper for other text editors, that intends to standardize on the file:line:column syntax.

 ## Build: